ecbc0/note-math/item_en/real-numbers_en.typ

 ]
 Real number $ℝ$
 #indent[
-  One intuition of real numbers is length
+  One intuition of real numbers is length.
+Or contain rational number + linear order + order completeness

   Given the intuitiveness of real numbers, we can assume that it exists and use many axioms to define real numbers i.e. assume a true proposition.
 But you can also "recover" real numbers from rational numbers
 ]